Tais

-Tais is a form of Tenun weaving tradition native to the eastern Indonesian regions of the Maluku Islands, the Tanimbar Islands, and the East Nusa Tenggara Islands (in Timor Island, the political government divided into West Timor of Indonesia and Timor Leste).
-It has become an essential part of people in the eastern Indonesia hemisphere region (as well as Maubere people in Timor Leste), which mainly used for ceremonial adornment, sign of respect and appreciation towards guests, friends, relatives, home decor, and personal apparel.
+Tais cloth is a form of traditional weaving created by the women of East Timor.
+An essential part of the nation's cultural heritage, tais weavings are used for ceremonial adornment, sign of respect and appreciation towards guests, friends, relatives, home decor, and personal apparel.
+The Catholic Church of East Timor has also adopted the use of tais during its ceremonies.
+Because of the Indonesian occupation of East Timor, detailed study of the history and importance of the tais began only after 2000.

-Since 2012, Tais officially recognized by the Ministry of Education, Culture, Research, and Technology of Republic Indonesia as integral part of the National Intangible Cultural Heritage of Indonesia.

-Etymology

-The term tais is widely encountered from Rote to the Tanimbar Islands and goes back to a Proto-Austronesian root *tapis that is also attested in Taiwan and the Philippines.

 History and social role

+The tais has been used in East Timor as a unit of exchange, often for livestock or other valuables.
 In ceremonial use, the tais is usually worn along with feathers, coral, gold and/or silver.
 Still, the sale of tais has become common only in the last thirty years.
 Although small-scale commerce of tais is an important source of income for women, however, export is difficult and nearly all sales take place with foreigners.
 In recent years, the public textile market in the capital Dili has seen an influx of foreign-made weavings, which often look like tais and are sold (and made) more cheaply.

 Weaving of tais is performed solely by women, with techniques passed down from generation to generation in an oral tradition.
 The activity often serves as a community gathering as much as a chore of productivity, and served as a rare form of self-expression in the restrictive environment of the 25-year Indonesian occupation.

 Tia Veronica Pereira created a black tais with the names of the 271 victims woven in red into it, to commemorate the victims of the 1991 Santa Cruz Massacre.
 The influence of textiles on the lives of women is reflected in the East Timorese expression "bringing a thread and bobbin" in reference to a newborn child.

 During the occupation, Indonesian soldiers were a considerable market for tais weavers.
 In the 1970s, tais for the first time began to feature inscriptions, usually written in Indonesian.
 In the era of independence, tais artisans have begun specializing in customized weavings, as well as tais-like products such as handbags and scarves.